cmusphinx/sphinxtrain/README.md

     cmake -S . -B build
     cmake --build build

 This should configure everything automatically.
 The code has been tested with gcc.

+To enable G2P, you need to add a magic incantation to the first command above, namely:

+    cmake -S . -B build -DBUILD_G2P=ON

+You can also enable shared libraries with `-DBUILD_SHARED_LIBS=ON`, but I suggest that you *not* do that unless you have a very good reason.

 You do not need to install SphinxTrain to run it, simply run `scripts/sphinxtrain` from the source directory when initializing a